 Just because an item for purchase features a pink ribbon, it doesn’t necessarily mean the purchase actually benefits breast cancer research and finding a cure.
 The term “pinkwashing” refers to a company’s claims that it supports breast cancer programs when the company’s contributions to a breast cancer charity aren’t directly tied to the purchases consumers make.

 “There are a variety of businesses that do that, and they’re not transparent in how they’re generating money for the cause and what the consumer is actually doing to impact the cause,” Giuroiu explains.

 Ultimately, if you’re not sure a company will truly turn your donation into a benefit for a breast cancer charity (or the company won’t tell you which breast cancer organizations will get the money), the best way to be absolutely sure you’re benefiting a breast cancer charity is to donate directly online to that charity.

 Benefits to donation

-addition to contributing to the research for a cure, you can also qualify for a
+In addition to contributing to the research for a cure, you can also qualify for a tax write-off.

 Breast cancer charities should all be 501(c)(3) organizations, so your donations are deductible for federal or state tax purposes as allowed by law.
 Planned giving, which also include bequests and gift annuities, may also offer tax and/or financial advantages.
 (Note that airline and hotel points donations are not tax-deductible.)